-I have worked primarily with mothers (and a few dads!) and their dancing daughters.
-The mothers are highly supportive of their daughters, as well as committed to keeping them as healthy and balanced as possible.
+I have worked primarily with mothers (and a few dads!) and their dancing daughters (and a few sons!).
+The mothers are highly supportive of their dancers, as well as committed to keeping them as healthy and balanced as possible.
 Some of them come to me with questions about what to feed their dancer or to get another point of view on their training environment.

 Their daughters are passionate about dance, often thinking about pursuing it as a career, and ready for mentorship.
 Sometimes they’re the ones who have sought me out, either through a school-based workshop or online.
 They often have something specific in mind that they’d like to work on, like improving their diet or wanting to be more confident in their dancing.

 My unique experience makes me a different type of coach: not only was I a professional dancer, which is an experience you really have to live in order to “get it,” but also, I went to college and had that secondary education experience which so many parents are eager for their children to have.